benmezger/dotfiles/README.md

 ### Installing

-**Note:** You need to set the `env` variable `SECRETS_OFF=1` to disable bitwarden.
-Not passing will make chezmoi fail when connecting to my bitwarden's account ¯\_(ツ)_/¯.
+**Note:** You need to set the `env` variable `SECRETS_OFF=1` to disable 1password.
+Not passing will make chezmoi fail when connecting to my 1password account ¯\_(ツ)_/¯.

 The following environment variables can be set to configure chezmoi when applying changed:

 - `ASK`: Set to `1` if you want to enable chezmoi prompt
-- `SECRETS_OFF`: Set to `1` to enable Bitwarden (uses my personal secrets set in `.chezmoi.yaml`)
+- `SECRETS_OFF`: Set to `1` to enable 1Password (uses my personal secrets set in `.chezmoi.yaml`)
 - `DOTFILES_MINIMAL`: Set to `1` if you want to install the minimal version
 - `WORKCONF`: Set to `1` to enable work configuration (work email, etc)